FAQs

 Can I hold hours “in the bank” and use them later?

-Yes, I’m happy to hold hours that you pay for but don’t use immediately for some future purpose, such as a later interview bootcamp (after you find out if you’ve been shortlisted), editing a journal article manuscript, working on a grant application, etc. All I ask is that you keep track of the unused hours.
-I can always go back and check my records, but I find that having two sets of eyes on these things is the best guarantee of accuracy.
+Yes, I’m happy to hold hours that you pay for but don’t use immediately for some future purpose, such as a later Interview Intervention (after you find out if you’ve been shortlisted), editing a journal article manuscript, working on a grant application, etc. However, as I’m often booked 2-3 months in advance, you may not be able to get on the calendar in time for your deadlines, if you delay scheduling.
+I always ask clients to keep track of unused hours, which I can confirm through Paypal.

 Do you accept payment from university research fund accounts?